Chicago Police Department: 20th century

 In 1906, the Department's Mounted Patrol was created to provide crowd control, and in 1908, the force was granted its first three motor cars, expanding in 1910 to motorbikes and boats.
-Female officers were formally appointed beginning on August 13, 1913, starting with ten officers.
+Female officers were formally appointed beginning on August 13, 1913, starting with ten officers that included Alice Clement.
 In 1918, Grace Wilson, possibly the first black female police officer in United States history, joined the force.
-In 1913, Alice Clement became the first female police detective for the Chicago Police Department.
+In 1913, Clement became the first female police detective for the Chicago Police Department.

 In 1917, the Chicago Police Reserves were formed, organized on a regimental basis.
 They were used to assist or replace regular officers in high-crowd events, such as Memorial Day, and during the 1918 flu pandemic, worked for two weeks to enforce stringent health regulations.

 The Saint Valentine's Day Massacre led to the creation of the United States' first crime laboratory at Northwestern University, purchased by the Department in 1938.

 Orlando W. Wilson, the first civilian superintendent, was appointed by the mayor in 1960.
 A former dean of criminology, Wilson introduced major reforms to the Department, including a new and innovative communications center, the reduction of police stations, a fairer promotion process, and an emphasis on motorized patrol over foot patrol.
 Vehicles were painted blue and white and given blue lightbars, introducing the familiar Sillitoe tartan headbands, and the official motto, 'We Serve And Protect'.
 In 1963, the Cadet Program was also introduced.

 The 1968 Democratic National Convention in Grant Park led to major criticism of the Chicago Police's crowd control methods, with the Walker Report criticizing both the Department and the National Guard for use of excessive force, and called the events a police riot.

 The Department's Mounted Patrol was disbanded in 1948.
 The Department's Mounted Patrol was re-established in 1974, renamed simply as the Mounted Unit.

 In April 1977, the CPD adopted a flag.

-In August 1983, the Chicago Police Department's first African American superintendent, Fred Rice Jr., was appointed by Chicago's first African American mayor, Harold Washington, followed by the first Hispanic superintendent, Matt L. Rodriguez, appointed by Mayor Richard M. Daley in 1992.
+In August 1983, the Chicago Police Department's first black superintendent, Fred Rice Jr., was appointed by Mayor Harold Washington, the city's first black mayor.
+The first Hispanic superintendent, Matt L. Rodriguez, was appointed by Mayor Richard M. Daley in 1992.